Price's law for spin fields on a Schwarzschild background: Introduction

 \subsection{Main results}

-Our main results give an affirmative answer to the conjecture Price's law in \cite{Price1972SchwScalar,Price1972SchwIntegerSpin} and Barach-Ori's claim in \cite{bo99} for the spin $s$ components on a Schwarzschild background by providing a rigorous mathematical proof.
+Our main results give an affirmative answer to the conjectured Price's law in \cite{Price1972SchwScalar,Price1972SchwIntegerSpin} and Barack--Ori's claim in \cite{bo99} for the spin $s$ components on a Schwarzschild background by providing a rigorous mathematical proof.